SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-learn-the-business-value-of-microsoft-azure.md

 ---
 title: "Learn the business value of Microsoft Azure"
 excerpt: "Are you interested in learning about the cloud in an easy to understand way?
-Or perhaps you are confused about where to begin with cloud technology?\nThis learning experience will take you on  a journey that will begin by showing you how digital transformation and the power of the cloud can transform your business.
-We will cover how Microsoft Azure cloud services can power your organization on a trusted cloud platform.
-Finally, we will wrap up by illustrating how to make this journey real for your organization.\nIn this learning path, you will learn about:\n\nEnabling digital transformation.\nIdentifying ways to migrate and modernize applications.\nGaining insights through data, artificial intelligence (AI) and the Internet of Things (IoT)\nMeeting a broad set of regulatory and compliance standards on a trusted cloud platform."
+Or perhaps you are confused about where to begin with cloud technology?
+This learning path introduces you to digital transformation, what Azure is, and all the different ways it can meet your business needs."
 type: collection
 price: Free
 length: PT4H57M